MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/pipelines/sprint-219-update.md

 You have two options to address the above error in your pipelines:

-1. Move your agents to machines with newer operating systems.
-This is the best option as it will allow you to get future updates to the agent. **(Preferred)**
+1. The recommended option is to move your agents to machines with newer operating systems.
+This is the preferred option as it will allow you to get future updates to the agent.
 2. Set the AGENT_ACKNOWLEDGE_NO_UPDATES variable on the agent.

 ### Setting AGENT_ACKNOWLEDGE_NO_UPDATES